surfedushare/harvester/README.md

 APPLICATION_MODE=<environment> invoke container.promote
 ```

-When promoting a existing image (for instance the image already running on development or acceptance), add `--version=<version_number>`.
+When promoting an existing image (for instance the image already running on development or acceptance),
+add `--version=<version_number>` as well as `--docker-login`.
+Running a command with `--docker-login` is only necessary once per day,
+but when promoting an existing image you often haven't pushed it on the same day

 To change the running containers on AWS you then need to deploy for the environment you have updated images for: